“Scotia Wildlife Sanctuary … a vitally important project for Australia and for the planet.” – Sir David Attenborough

 Scotia Wildlife Sanctuary is one of the most important nature reserves in the Murray-Darling basin.
 It contains one of the largest fox and cat-free areas on mainland Australia, and is home to some of the largest remaining populations of threatened mammals such as Bilbies, Numbats, and Bridled Nailtail Wallabies.

-Located on the NSW-SA border, around 150 kilometres south of Broken Hill, Scotia is dominated by majestic old-growth mallee woodlands and stunning red sand dunes.
-The sanctuary is nearly 65,000 ha in size, placed within the Murray Mallee subregion of the Murray Darling Depression Bioregion.
+Located near the New South Wales-South Australia border, around 150 kilometres south of Broken Hill, Scotia is dominated by majestic old-growth mallee woodlands and stunning red sand dunes.
+The sanctuary is nearly 65,000 hectares in size, placed within the Murray Mallee subregion of the Murray Darling Depression Bioregion.
 Together with adjacent reserves in NSW and SA, it helps protect one of the largest areas of intact mallee woodland in Australia.

-The sanctuary is made up of two former pastoral properties, Ennisvale and Tarrara stations, which were amongst some of the last areas of far western NSW taken up for pastoral activities.
-Pastoral activity commenced in the 1920’s and ceased in the mid-1990s when the property was purchased by Earth Sanctuaries Limited.
+The sanctuary is made up of two former pastoral properties, Ennisvale and Tarrara stations, which were among some of the last areas of far-western NSW taken up for pastoral activities.
+Pastoral activity commenced in the 1920s and ceased in the mid-1990s when the property was purchased by Earth Sanctuaries Limited.
 AWC acquired Scotia in 2002.

 There are two dominant landforms at Scotia.
 The first consists of parallel sand dunes with narrow sandy swales and open calcareous swales in between.
 The dunes travel in an east-west direction, with each dune about 10 m high, and extending for up to 6 km.
 They are almost wholly stabilised, and are composed of red earthy sands and sandy solonised brown soils overlying sandy clays.